 All Canadian and US amateurs are welcome to check in to our net.

 Knowing that ONTARS is on the air, and that a very friendly and welcoming controller is "ON AIR" to affirm that

 the amateur's rig and antenna still work, can be just as important.

 Please give your callsign with phonetics in an orderly fashion.

 Controllers will usually take a list of full call signs, then return to speak briefly for traffic/message opportunities.

 When you are called in, please come back with your name and location for the controller's log.

-If you hear a station that you wish to contact, during checkins,
+If you hear a station that you wish to contact, during

-please break in using the word "CONTACT".
+checkins, please break in using the word "CONTACT" with your call sign.

 This procedure will stop net activities and you should identify fully with your callsign and then call the desired station.